togakangaroo/curriculum/units/10-commandline-versioncontrol/lessons/1-commandline/README.md

 1. Let's print out the current directory.
 2. Let's list all the files and folders.
 3. Let's copy "guinea_pig.js".
 Let's call the new file "lab_rat.js".
-4. Let's delete that new copy.
+4. Let's delete "lab_rat.js".
-5. Let's create a new directory
+5. Let's create a new directory called "pen".
+6. Let's move "guinea_pig.js" to the "pen" folder.

 ### Independent practice ("You do")

+In Cloud9, open up a new workspace.
+If there isn't atleast one file present in the workspace, create one by clicking on File->New file.
+Let's call this file "tomato.js".

+1. Let's print out the current directory.
+2. Let's list all the files and folders.
+3. Let's copy "tomato.js".
+Let's call the new file "strawberry.js".
+5. Let's create two new directories: "fruits" and "vegetables".
+6. Move "tomato.js" and "strawberry.js" to the appropriate folders.

 #### Exit ticket